 Once you have a solid research project idea, download all four sections of the application and review what it asks you to do.
 Consult our advice for writing an effective proposal and allow ample time to complete all application materials.
 Remember that faculty mentors often are quite busy, and give them adequate time to complete and submit letters of recommendation to the IROP office.
 Make sure your faculty mentor signs your final application and budget.
-Then, submit your completed application to Hood House 209 by the application deadline.
+Then, submit your completed application to 118 Conant Hall by the application deadline.

-Applications must be submitted to the Hamel Center office (Hood House 209) no later than 4:30 p.m. on the deadline dates above.
+Applications must be submitted to the Hamel Center office (118 Conant Hall) no later than 4:30 p.m. on the deadline dates above.

-When you are ready to apply, please fill out the cover sheet online, then print and attach it to your complete application.
-The non-narrative portions of the proposal (including the budget) may also be filled out online.
+When you are ready to apply, please fill out the cover sheet in Adobe Acrobat, then print and attach it to your complete application.
+The non-narrative portions of the proposal (including the budget) may also be filled out in Adobe Acrobat.
 Please save these forms to your computer before entering any information.
 You may then save and return to the forms later for completion.
-Please keep in mind the criteria for faculty review of IROP proposals.
+Please be sure to open the forms in Adobe Acrobat so that they function properly.
+Please keep in mind the criteria for faculty review of international proposals.

 Application checklist (listing all the components of the IROP application)

 Application cover sheet (fillable online)